arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/Add-a-device-to-Arduino-Cloud.md

 ## Add an Arduino board via serial (USB)

-The Arduino Cloud agent needs to be running.
-The board needs to be connected to your computer over USB.
-Ensure that no serial monitors or other tools are blocking the port.
+All Arduino boards supported by Arduino Cloud can be added via USB from a computer running the [Arduino Cloud Agent](https://support.arduino.cc/hc/en-us/articles/360014869820-Install-the-Arduino-Cloud-Agent).

+Follow these steps:

 1. Open the [Devices tab](https://app.arduino.cc/devices) in Arduino Cloud.